Hit Man’s Adria Arjona Is Stepping Into the Leading Lady Spotlight As Madison

 Growing up in a large family across various locales meant “a lot of mixed traditions,” but one that stands out is having a big holiday meal without so much as a single spoon in sight.

-“Oh, with my father as a kid, we would have no cutlery on New Year’s, and it was my favorite,” Arjona says.
-“It still is my favorite.
+“Oh, with my father as a kid, we would have no cutlery on New Year’s, and it was my favourite,” Arjona says.
+“It still is my favourite.
 You use your hands, you’re eating the turkey — like ripping the turkey — and it just makes it so fun because it’s such a fancy dinner, yet you’re using your hands.
 It’s very much my family.”

 AdvertisementADVERTISEMENT